JonasDeSchouwer/MSc-thesis/README.md

-# Bringing $k$-MIP Attention to Graph Transformers
+# Bringing k-MIP Attention to Graph Transformers

-In this work, we introduce the k-MIP Graph Transformer, which is based on the $k$-Maximum Inner Product (k-MIP) attention mechanism and the [GraphGPS](https://github.com/rampasek/GraphGPS) framework.
+In this work, we introduce the k-MIP Graph Transformer, which is based on the k-Maximum Inner Product (k-MIP) attention mechanism and the [GraphGPS](https://github.com/rampasek/GraphGPS) framework.

 The k-MIP Graph Transformer is: